odud-by/uae-fdi-resilience-analysis/README.md

 The global financial crisis of 2008–09 sharply reduced inflows from USD 14.1 billion in 2007 to USD 1.1 billion in 2009.
 Unlike many emerging markets, UAE FDI rebounded within a few years rather than entering prolonged stagnation.
 After stabilizing in the post-crisis period, inflows accelerated to nearly USD 17.9 billion by 2019, driven by increased greenfield project activity and further expansion across logistics, free zones, and service-related sectors.

 The COVID period diverged from conventional crisis patterns: instead of contracting, FDI remained elevated through 2020–2022.
 This resilience stands in contrast to broader global trends, where FDI flows generally weakened.
-The post-pandemic phase represents a structural acceleration rather than a simple cyclical rebound.
+The post-pandemic phase represents a structural step-up rather than a simple cyclical rebound.
 In 2023, inflows jumped to approximately USD 30.7 billion, placing the UAE among the leading global FDI destinations and second only to the United States in greenfield project announcements.
-In 2024, this acceleration culminated in a record USD 45.6 billion in net FDI, elevating the UAE into the top-10 global destination ranking and accounting for a dominant share of total inflows into the Middle East.
+In 2024, inflows reached a record USD 45.6 billion, placing the UAE among the top 10 global destinations and accounting for a dominant share of total inflows into the Middle East.

 The magnitude and consistency of recent inflows across greenfield projects, reinvestments, and diversified sector activity suggest that 2023–2024 represent more than a typical cyclical upswing; they mark a distinct upward shift in UAE investment flows.
 This structural acceleration raises an important policy question: how durable is this momentum under tightening global conditions?